liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

 ## Where the pattern battle begins
 We encountered some situations where Option types and selectors do not play nicely together.
 Let’s look at an example involving one important part of our application state – the session.
-For this example the session will have just three fields: an apiKey, the name of the logged in user, and some orders:
+For this example, the session will have just three fields: an apiKey, the name of the logged in user, and some orders:

 ```dart
 class SessionState {